dazemc/pi7600/README.md

-# Pi7600: Python Library and REST API for SIM7600G-H 4G HAT
+# Pi7600: Python Library and REST API for SIM7600 (Simcom says the AT commands are compatible with the 8200 and 8260 5g models as well)

 [GitHub Repository](https://github.com/dazemc/pi7600)

 ## Overview

-**Pi7600** is a Python library and FastAPI-based REST API for managing the [SIM7600G-H 4G HAT from Waveshare](https://www.waveshare.com/wiki/SIM7600G-H_4G_HAT_(B)) on systems like the Raspberry Pi.
+**Pi7600** is a Python library and FastAPI-based REST API for managing the [SIM7600 4G HAT from Waveshare](https://www.waveshare.com/wiki/SIM7600G-H_4G_HAT_(B)) on systems like the Raspberry Pi.
 The project enables various operations for modem control, including:

 - Checking modem information and status
 - Retrieving host system details